-We take a partnership approach to working with parents of pupils with additional learning needs (ALN), in a person centred way.
+We take a partnership approach to working with families of pupils with additional learning needs (ALN), in a person centred way.

-Parent Partnership Services provide support and advice to parents whose children have ALN.
+Parent Partnership Services provide support and advice to families whose children have ALN, through Family Liaison Officers.
 They provide accurate and impartial information on a range of options available to parents and carers.
 They do not ‘take sides’.
-They help parents to make informed decisions about their child’s education.
-Where parents want an independent parental supporter, the service will provide one.
+They help families to make informed decisions about their child’s education.
+Where families want an independent parental supporter, the service will provide one.

 Parents can engage in this partnership by:

-Our services for Inclusion (Education) and Disability (Social Care) work together to provide better services for children and their families.
-We hold regular meetings with parents so we can work in partnership.
+Our services for Inclusion (Education) and Disability (Social Care) work together to provide enhanced services for children and their families.
+We hold regular person centred meetings with parents so we can work in partnership.

 Where children and young people have a significant learning difficulty and complex needs they and their family may be supported by a key worker in the Children's Disability Team.
-They will make sure everyone knows what help is needed, what is being done and how often this needs to be reviewed.
+We will work together to make sure everyone knows what help is needed, what is being done and how often this needs to be reviewed.